-Dr. Wyatt is an adjunct professor in the Department of Bio Informatics/Patient Safety and Quality Collaborative, Uniformed Services University of Health Sciences in Bethesda, Maryland.
-He currently serves on the Federal Drug Administration (FDA) Drug Safety Oversight Board, the Agency for Healthcare Research and Quality (AHRQ) Science of Public Reporting Special Emphasis Panel, and the Comprehensive Unit-Based Safety Program to Eliminate Health Care-Associated Infections (CUSP) Technical Expert Panel.
-Dr. Wyatt is a mentor to the Center for Medicare & Medicaid Innovation (CMI) Advisors program at the Centers for Medicare & Medicaid Services (CMS), and was formerly a member of the American College of Physicians.
+Dr. Wyatt served on the Federal Drug Administration (FDA) Drug Safety Oversight Board, the Agency for Healthcare Research and Quality (AHRQ) Science of Public Reporting Special Emphasis Panel, and the Comprehensive Unit-Based Safety Program to Eliminate Health Care-Associated Infections (CUSP) Technical Expert Panel.
+He is a mentor to the Center for Medicare & Medicaid Innovation (CMI) Advisors program at the Centers for Medicare & Medicaid Services (CMS), and a member of the American College of Physicians.
 Dr. Wyatt is on the faculty at the Institute for Health Care Improvement.
 He was named one of the “Top 50 Patient Safety Experts” in the USA by Becker’s Magazine in 2013 and 2014.

-Dr. Wyatt is board certified in internal medicine and is currently licensed in the state of Alabama.
+Dr. Wyatt is an Internist with over 20 years of practice experience and is currently licensed in the state of Alabama.
 He earned his medical degree at the University of Alabama Birmingham and completed residency at the St. Louis University hospital, where he served as the first African-American Chief Resident in the department of Internal Medicine.
 Dr. Wyatt earned the Executive Master of Science in Health Administration (MSHA) from The University of Alabama at Birmingham.
 In 2000, the Morehouse School of Medicine conferred Dr. Wyatt with an honorary Doctor of Medical Sciences degree.
-As a George W. Merck Fellow with the Institute for Healthcare Improvement, Dr. Wyatt was trained in performance improvement, measurement, epidemiological, and statistical principles.
+As a George W. Merck Fellow with the Institute for Healthcare Improvement in 2009-2010, Dr. Wyatt was trained in performance improvement, measurement, epidemiological, and statistical principles.
 He also completed a Harvard School of Public Health program in Clinical Effectiveness – a joint program of Brigham and Women's Hospital, Massachusetts General Hospital, Harvard Medical School, and Harvard School of Public Health.